hystamine/monkey-typewriter/README.md

 <ul>
   <li><b>dumb typewriter</b></li>
   <p>generates a random character, iterates through input_str, if that character == input_str[i] it sets output_str[i] to random_char, if random_char != input_str[i] it starts from scratch</p>
-  <p>using this model is generally a bad idea, refer to the calculation in the bottom of the page for why</p>
+  <p>using this model is generally a bad idea, refer to the calculation at the bottom of the page as to why</p>
   <li><b>regular typewriter</b></li>
   <p>same as dumb typewriter but it regenerates new_char until it gets it right, no starting from scratch</p>
   <li><b>highbrow typewriter</b></li>